Why D&D’s Economy Is Broken (And Why That’s Actually Fine)

 Your players just asked how much a war elephant costs, and you’re frantically researching “medieval livestock prices” while they wait.
 Meanwhile, another player wants to know why the village blacksmith has better inventory than the city’s trading guild, and honestly, you don’t have good answers.

 Here’s the uncomfortable truth: D&D’s economy is broken.
-The designers basically admitted as much in the DMG, essentially saying ‘we know there are infinite wealth loopholes — sorry.’
+The designers basically admitted as much in the DMG, essentially saying ‘we know there are infinite wealth loopholes.
+Sorry.’
 Luckily, you don’t need economic precision to create meaningful balance.
 You need adventure-driving scarcity, and relationship-based pricing.

 How Economics Can Kill Your Game